-Digital Antenna Signal Meter (Located on ceiling)
+(Located on ceiling)

 - 3. Rotate the Attenuator Dial fully CLOCKWISE. - 4.
-Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter).

-NOTE: LED lights will illuminate from left to right.
-All LED lights may not illuminate, depending on signal strength.

-- Rotate Attenuator Dial COUNTER-CLOCKWISE until the last illuminated LED light flickers. - 6.
+Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter). - NOTE: LED lights will illuminate from left to right.
+All LED lights may not illuminate, depending on signal strength. - 5.
+Rotate Attenuator Dial COUNTER-CLOCKWISE until the last illuminated LED light flickers. - 6.
 Rotate antenna to illuminate the last flickering LED light. - 7.
-Repeat Steps 5 and 6 to pinpoint signal reception.
+Repeat Steps 5 and 6 to pinpoint signal reception. - NOTE: Refer to television manufacturer's instructions to scan for available channels.